-7.4 Operator in Remote Location and Remote Control
+7.4 Remote Operator and Remote Control (1 October 2024)

 Existing Rules and Regulations are created based on the premise that the vessel will always be manned by responsible persons or operators located on board the vessel.
-The Remote Operator and remote control conditions in which certain functions or certain parts of a function are being supervised or controlled from a remote location away from the vessel is a new concept in marine and offshore operations.
+The remote operator and remote control conditions in which certain functions or certain parts of a function are being supervised or controlled from a remote location away from the vessel is a new concept in marine and offshore operations.

 The flag State, coastal States and/or port State authorities are to be approached for discussions and where necessary, to obtain required approvals and exemptions.
-There may also be local requirements governing the operation of remote operator and remote control stations such as shore based work, health and safety regulations.
+There may also be local requirements governing the operation of remote operator, remote operator stations and remote control stations such as shore based work, health and safety regulations.
 The stakeholders of the project are to be aware of these requirements and address them.